indoorsnavigation/IndoorsSDK-Android/README.md

     implementation("org.apache.commons:commons-math3:3.6.1")
 ```
 ### Using map
-### To get started with indoorsSDK, clone the example project of this repository

 Step 1.
 Add the INcore initialization to the onCreate method of your Activity
 ```kotlin
 class MainActivity : AppCompatActivity() {